-This means that many houses built before 1990 therefore contain asbestos materials – posing a risk for any homeowner or professional undertaking renovations or demolition.
+This means that many homes built before 1990 therefore contain asbestos containing materials (ACMs)– posing a risk for any homeowner or professional undertaking renovations or demolition.
+You won’t necessarily release asbestos unless you are undertaking home renovations.
+If you have a house built before 1990 and you suspect ACM’s it’s worth getting the opinion of an expert.

-Understanding the risk of asbestos in the home is vital for ensuring families and workers are not accidentally exposed to this deadly material.
-A key consideration is engaging the services of a qualified professional – who has successfully completed asbestos assessment training – to conduct testing and appraisals before any work is undertaken on older homes.
+Understanding the risks in the home is vital for ensuring families and workers are not accidentally exposed to this deadly material.
+A key consideration is engaging the services of a qualified professional – who has successfully completed assessment training – to conduct testing and appraisals before any work is undertaken on older homes.

 For small jobs, however, it may not be reasonable to invite a professional in your home.
 In these situations, it is important that you are aware of the potential risks.